 Van Gogh enters the centre of the last field, aims his cocked

-gun and forms the sixth instance o
+gun and forms the sixth instance of forlorn

 Theresa Goes Up the StairsMy life is a series of discontentments.